adamsilver/fdpb/05-Inbox-Management.md

 - tabular data (`<table>`)
 - description lists (which used to be called definition lists) (`<dl>`)
 - unordered lists (`<ul>`)
-- ordered lists (`ol`).
+- ordered lists (`ol`)

 We can't discuss the merit of these until we orientate ourselves around a specific problem that needs solving.
 To do this, we'll design an inbox.
 The aim of course is to achieve a zen-like state of Inbox Zero[^].

 To get to Inbox Zero our UI must enable users to delete, archive and mark spam.
 But not just one at a time.
 In bulk.

-Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists.
+Whilst this chapter is about email, the principles and design patterns are applicable to most, if not all types of lists that need acting upon.

 ## Everything is list

 Semantically speaking everything is a list.
 The things on the page are a list of things on the page.
-Pedantism aside, we need to decide what type of list is best for our inbox.
+Pedanticism aside, we need to decide what type of list is best for our inbox.

 Tables work when representing two-dimensional data.
-In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Interestingly, Gmail omits table headings, suggesting that a table is the wrong choice in this case.
+In our case, rows represent emails and columns represent the recipient, subject and sent date etc. Interestingly, Gmail omits table headings, suggesting that tables are less appropriate in this case.

 We could represent rows as list items and (at least in big screens) make them *look* like columns.
 This brings us to the first problem.
-Tables aren't the most responsive component.
+Tables aren't the most responsive of elements.

 Tables are semantically tied to the way they look.
 Meaning it's hard to make tables not *look* like tables.
 There are some solutions, but they are not particularly cross-browser friendly.
+However, striving to make tables (or any other element) not look like a table is materially dishonest.

 Tables *are* a good choice when the data needs contextual information to make it useful.
 For example, *23* is useless information without the context of *goals scored* as a column heading and *Lionel Messi* as a row heading.

 Our inbox, however, is seemingly less tabular.
 It's a list of emails that if read out as "From Heydon, subject: Buttons, 19/09/2017 at 9am" would be quite readable.
 You might even argue that the verbosity of having column headings is something that hinders, as opposed to helps the experience.

-Mailchimp, which is not an inbox, has a similar interface to Gmail but *does* use list items instead of tables:
+Mailchimp, which is not an inbox, has a similar interface to Gmail but *does* use list items:

 ![Mailchimp List](./images/mailchimp-list.png)

 It looks the same, but the advantage of list items over table rows is that they are maleable.
 We can style them differently and more appropriatelty for small and big screens alike.

 Semantics on the web is hard.
-Only once we take a step back and critique solutions from several angles does the "right" solution show itself.
+Only once we take a step back and critique solutions from several angles does the "right" solution present itself.

 This may seem a bit out of place in a book about form patterns but forms aren't something that exist in a vaccum.
 They are a major part of an interface, but they rarely form an interface all on their own.